-Otherwise the inspector was satisfied with medication management practices.
-All medications were administered by a social care worker or nurse.
-Detailed descriptions and a photograph of each medication were available to assist staff.
+All medications were administered by a social care worker.
+Detailed descriptions of each medication were available to assist staff.
 Each resident's medication was supplied in a blister pack and these were stored in a locked press.
+One resident was self medicating.
+A risk assessment had been completed and a detailed medication plan was in place.

-No resident was self medicating at the time of inspection.
-The staff spoken with were very clear of their role and responsibility as regards medication management and confirmed that they had undertaken training including practical competency assessments.
-There was a comprehensive policy in place to guide practice and there was evidence of regular reviews by the medical team.
+The staff spoken with were very clear of their role and responsibility as regards medication management and confirmed that they had undertaken training in this area.
+There was a comprehensive policy in place which had recently been reviewed and there was evidence of regular reviews by the medical team.